Call for contributions

 On route towards a new business model, sectors and organisations are confronted with questions on what this means for their current organisational systems and what needs to be done to realise this.
 Theme two aims to understand the issues that arise at sectoral and organisational levels when adopting NBMs.
 The focus thus lies on the topic of organisational transformation towards the adoption of NBMs.

 Theme coordinators: Florian Lüdeke-Freund & Tobias Froese

 At the heart of business models lies its value proposition.
 Sustainable business models distinguish themselves by building on the principle of multiple value creation.
-The underlying idea is that new business models are able to affect not just their own operations, but render positive ecological and social impacts also outside of the organizational boundaries, and doing so economically.
-The extent to which these impacts are realized when adopting NBMs is often unclear.
-The aim of theme three aims is to further clarify the impacts of adopting NBMs.
+The underlying idea is that new business models can affect not just their operations, but render positive ecological and social impacts also outside of the organisational boundaries, and doing so economically.
+The extent to which these impacts are realised when adopting NBMs is often unclear.
+The aim of the theme three aims is to clarify further the impacts of adopting NBMs.

 Theme 4: Young Academics

 Theme coordinator: Romana Rauter

 Theme 4 is a transversal theme, intended to offer a stage for young academics to present their work.
 The theme is open to students at Master level and PhD students in their first or second year.
 Submissions may address any of the topics in the various tracks of the three main themes.
 Within each theme, dedicated sessions are open to young academics.